bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/electronics.rst

 Powerboard
 ==========

-The Powerboard allows to connect either and external power supply or a battery.
+The Powerboard allows to connect either an external power supply or a battery.
 It has a switch to turn on and off the power to the servos.

 * Schematic :download:`pdf <elektronik/wolfgang_power.pdf>`
 * PCB combined :download:`pdf <elektronik/wolfgang_power_pcb.pdf>`